cloudfoundry/docs-bosh/content/post-deploy.md

 (See [Job Lifecycle](job-lifecycle.md) for an explanation of when post-deploy scripts run.)

+!!! note
-<p class="note">Note: This feature is available with bosh-release v255.4+ and only for releases deployed with 3125+ stemcells.</p>
+    This feature is available with bosh-release v255.4+ and only for releases deployed with 3125+ stemcells.

+!!! note
-<p class="note">Note: Releases that make use of post-deploy scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, post-deploy script will not be called.</p>
+    Releases that make use of post-deploy scripts and are deployed on older stemcells or with an older Director may potentially deploy; however, post-deploy script will not be called.

 Release job can have a post-deploy script that will run after all jobs in the deployments successfully started (and ran post-start scripts).
 This script allows the job to execute any additional commands against a whole deployment before considering deploy finished.